What is malignant mesothelioma?

 - Mesotheliomas of the tunica vaginalis are very rare tumors that start in the covering layer of the testicles.

-Malignant mesotheliomas can also be classified into 3 main types based on how the cells are arranged when looked at under a microscope:
+Malignant mesotheliomas can also be classified into 3 main types based on how the cells are arranged:

 - About 50% to 60% of mesotheliomas are epithelioid.
 This type tends to have a better outlook (prognosis) than the other types.